aylinsgl/Python_For_Psychologists_23-24/lecture/_build/html/_sources/setup.md

 ### Discord

 Go to https://discord.com/ and download and install Discord.
 Please note, that you can also use Discord through your browser if you don't want to download it.
 This will be the main channel of communication for the course.
-You will be invited to the course channel via e-mail.

 ### Modern web browser